Always at the centre of the conversation, sometimes it just takes the right coffee table to renew your space

 The work of Italy’s Giò Ponti, this Molteni & C coffee table brings timeless style to lavish salons.
 Rosewood legs with bronze accents coalesce to form a pinwheel-like support for a rounded glass triangular top.
 See where you can find it here.

-To evoke a darkening SoCal sky, designer Patricia Urquiola chose a “pearly midnight blue” for the tubular frames of these low metal tables by Glas Italia; the circular glass tops sport a complementary opaline finish.
+To evoke a darkening SoCal sky, designer Patricia Urquiola chose a “pearly midnight blue” for the tubular frames of these low metal coffee tables by Glas Italia; the circular glass tops sport a complementary opaline finish.
 See where you can find it here.

-With stained cherry wood construction, varnished Carrara marble and brass accents, designer Sacha Lakic’s Eden Rock collection for Roche Bobois isn’t short on luxury flair.
+With stained cherry wood construction, varnished Carrara marble and brass accents, designer Sacha Lakic’s Eden Rock coffee table collection for Roche Bobois isn’t short on luxury flair.
 And no wonder: Lakic sought inspiration from Louis XVI-era design, albeit tempered with a rhythm borrowed from postwar American furniture.
 Call for pricing, at Roche Bobois.

 Award-winning Canadian studio Yabu Pushelberg presented Nacre — a molded glass table with a mirrored bottom and basin inspired by an oyster shell — at this year’s Salone del Mobile in Milan, Italy.
 See where you can find it here.